xjmusic/xjmusic/README.md

     bin/setup

+## System properties

+To see all Java `System.getProperty` references in project modules:

+    bin/props

 ## Run local platform in Docker containers

 Before running the docker container, be sure to package the latest Java build artifacts, with `make` or `bin/package`.